TRAIL ETIQUETTE AND SKILLS

 When washing dishes, DO NOT wash them in a lake or stream.

-Instead, boil your water and clean in a corner of your fire pit.
+Instead, boil your water and clean.

 SMOKING